zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/create-oke-cluster/create-oke-cluster.md

   ![](./images/image56.png " ")

 2. Check that root compartment is selected.
-Then click in Button Create Policy and fill in fields taking special care of filling in Statement field in Policy Statements area with this value:
+Then click **Button Create Policy** and fill in fields taking special care of filling in Statement field in Policy Statements area with this value:

    ```
    <copy>Allow service OKE to manage all-resources in tenancy</copy>
    ```

-3. And then click in Create button:
+3. And then click **Create**:

   ![](./images/image57.png " ")